cross-border payments

 For example, merchants who wish to grow their customer base in Europe would do well to offer SOFORT, an online payment system that acts as an intermediary between buyers and merchants.
 Owned and operated by Klarna, SOFORT is widely used throughout Germany, Austria, Belgium, the Netherlands, Poland, Italy, Spain and Switzerland.
 Merchants hoping to do business in Latin American will similarly want to support PayPal, which is one of the most popular payment methods in the region, as well as voucher-based payments such as Boleto in Brazil, OXXO in Mexico and Via Baloto in Colombia.

-The entire purpose of cross-border payments are to help merchants adapt their global commerce strategy to local markets; by offering consumers in different regions payment options familiar to them, merchants can both enhance the customer experience and capitalize on new revenue streams.
+The entire purpose of cross-border payments is to help merchants adapt their global commerce strategy to local markets; by offering consumers in different regions payment options familiar to them, merchants can both enhance the customer experience and capitalize on new revenue streams.

 What Are Some Examples of Cross-Border Payments?